 - Lead in varnish is typically found on floors, stairs, doors, windows and wood trim and even old baby cribs.
 Even if intact if a child chews on varnished surfaces, the child can ingest lead.

 LBP or varnish that is intact, undisturbed, and inaccessible to young children may not pose a lead hazard and should be left alone.
-If it is going to be disturbed, by federal law the person doing the work must be a certified lead-safe renovation contractor (PDF, 1.4 MB).
+If it is going to be disturbed, by state and federal laws the person doing the work must be a certified lead-safe renovation contractor.

 Reliable Sources of Information on Lead in Paint and Varnish